MicrosoftDocs/dataexplorer-docs/data-explorer/graph-best-practices.md

 ## Last known state of the graph

-The [Size of graph](#size-of-graph) example demonstrated how to get the last known state of the edges of a graph by using summarize operator and the arg_max aggregation function.
-Obtaining the last know state is a compute intense operation.
+The [Size of graph](#size-of-graph) example demonstrated how to get the last known state of the edges of a graph by using `summarize` operator and the `arg_max` aggregation function.
+Obtaining the last known state is a compute-intensive operation.

 Consider creating a materialized view to improve the query performance, as follows: